 - These fixed-pane windows are energy-efficient and highly secure

 - Casement windows are customizable and can be adapted to suit various styles

 - Casement windows and central air conditioning cannot work together

-- These windows can’t be too large is size and weight
+- These window designs can’t be too large in size and weight

 - Can’t use storm windows or screens